horar/strata-host-core/host/test/release-testing/gui-testing/Readme.md

 ```
 With \<image name> replaced by the name of the image in the "images" folder.

-For UI elements where it is not possible to capture a unique picture (such as the user icon), one may include a `confidence=<confidence rating>` argument to `locateCenterOnScreen()` to find multiple variations of the same picture.
+For UI elements where it is not possible to capture a unique picture (such as the user icon), include a `confidence=<confidence rating>` argument to `locateCenterOnScreen()` to find multiple variations of the same picture.

 ##Troubleshooting
 Because the test suite directly interprets the screen to verify and manipulate Strata, delays in animations or the network can cause erroneous inputs or test failures.

-For loading delay, one should use `tryRepeat()` in the General module to repeatedly look for the UI element.
+For loading delay, use `tryRepeat()` in the General module to repeatedly look for the UI element.
 This may fail if using the previously mentioned `confidence` argument to `locateCenterOnScreen()`, as loading icons can be misinterpreted as other UI elements.
-In this case, one may use a hardcoded delay.
+In this case, use a hardcoded delay.

 For animation delay or network delay that cannot be solved by `tryRepeat()`, a hardcoded delay may be used.
 The `Latency` context in the General module may be used to apply a delay to the entry and exit of the context.

-**It is recommended that one add a delay before and after setting up a test class.** This avoids errors from animations caused by previous tests.
+**It is recommended to add a delay before and after setting up a test class.** This avoids errors from animations caused by previous tests.

 ###TODO: Accounting for Screen Differences
 Different DPI ("Scaling" in the display settings) settings may cause UI elements to appear different enough to not be recognized.
 The solution is to detect what the DPI of the screen is, and substitute a different image when searching for UI elements.
 Currently, this functionality has not been implemented.

-A more stable solution would be to directly interface with UI elements using a window messaging system such as Windows UI Automation or similar.
+A more stable but development heavy solution would be to directly interface with UI elements using a window messaging system such as Windows UI Automation or similar.

 ##Additional Functionality
 Functions for interfacing with Strata through the HCS are placed in the StrataInterface singleton. **Run the `bindToStrata()` function as soon as possible if connecting to Strata**.
 The HCS port needs to be connected to before Strata starts fully.